mirzawaqasahmed/f5-big-iq-lab/docs/class01/module1/module1.rst

 We will use these personas through out the lab.
 We are not trying to demonstrate full RBAC feature, as this is not the focus.

-.. note:: David, Marco, Paula, Paul and Larry are already created in the blueprint, so only the **olivia* user needs to be created.
+.. note:: all users are already created in the blueprint.

 We will be using 4 main personas for this lab: